CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/01-Installation Guides/01-Kubernetes/02-Akamai/Akamai-Kubernetes/index.md

 ## ⚠️ Critical Information: Read Before Proceeding with Installation

+Before starting the installation, carefully review the following considerations.
+Skipping this section may result in errors, failed deployments, or misconfigurations.

-1. **A New Kubernetes Cluster Will Be Deployed** — creates a brand‑new cluster to isolate the Cambria ecosystem.
+1. **A New Kubernetes Cluster Will Be Deployed**
-2. **Default Installation is Non‑Secure** — the guide covers an open environment by default.
-Secure/custom setups require Akamai Cloud expertise; see **1.5 Firewall Information**.
+● The installation process creates a brand-new Kubernetes cluster to keep the Cambria ecosystem isolated from other applications.

+2. **Default Installation is Non-Secure**
+● The guide covers installation with default settings in an open environment (not secure).
+● If you require a secure or customized setup, you will need Akamai Cloud expertise, which is not covered in this guide.
+● Firewall information is provided in section 1.5.
+Firewall Information

-3. **Understand Your Transcoding Requirements** — expected volume, I/O specs, GPU need; see **1.3 Akamai Cloud Machine Information and Benchmark**.
+3. **Understand Your Transcoding Requirements**
+● Know your expected transcoding volume, input/output specs, and whether a GPU is needed.
+● Refer to section 1.3.
+Akamai Cloud Machine Information and Benchmark for guidelines on machine requirements.

-4. **Administrative Rights Required** — steps require admin rights in Akamai Cloud.
+4. **Administrative Rights Required**
+● Many of the steps in this guide require administrative rights to Akamai Cloud for adding permissions and performing other administrative functions of that sort.

-5. **Check Akamai Cloud Account Quota** — ensure quotas cover k8s resources; see **1.2 Resource Usage**.
+5. **Check Akamai Cloud Account Quota**
+● Ensure the Akamai Cloud account has sufficient quota to deploy Kubernetes resources.
+● See section 1.2.
+Resource Usage for estimated resource requirements.

-6. **A Separate Linux Machine is Required** — dedicated deployment box is strongly recommended.
+6. **A Separate Linux Machine is Required**
+● A dedicated Linux machine (preferably Ubuntu on an Akamai Cloud Linode machine) is needed to deploy Kubernetes.
+● Keeping Kubernetes tools and configuration files on a dedicated system is strongly recommended.

-7. **Verify Region‑Specific Resource Availability** — some regions lack certain resources (e.g., GPUs).
+7. **Verify Region-Specific Resource Availability**
+● Not all Akamai Cloud regions support the same resources (e.g., GPU availability varies by region).
+● Consult Akamai Cloud documentation to confirm available resources in your desired region.

 ---

 ## Document Overview
+The purpose of this document is to provide a walkthrough of the installation and initial testing process of the Cambria Cluster and Cambria FTC applications in the Kubernetes environment.
+The basic view of the document is the following:

 1. Overview of the Cambria Cluster / FTC Environment in a Kubernetes Environment
 2. Preparation for the installation (Prerequisites)